 Update: 13th November 2017

 I’m all done with upwork now.
 Nothing drastic happened but I feel it is much better to be 100% control of my freelance writing business then worry about Upwork policy changes.
-A good example would be this guys run in with Upwork support.
+A good example would be how they can change the commission they take from your work.

 If you take 100% responsibility you also keep 100% of the money and don’t have to pay out 20% of it to upwork.
 If you desire, you can pass these savings onto long term clients as thank yous.

 SEO is trying to be pretty enough at the dance to get asked onto the floor.
 While warm emails are “Working the wall” and asking everyone that makes eye contact, if they’d like to dance.

 If you can take the “No’s” you’ll end up with a lot more “Yes’s.”

 To predictably get clients you must be proactive.
 A pretty website sitting in the nether space of the Internet is hoping at best.
 It worked ten years ago, but now the competition is fierce.
 Although you can’t ignore SEO for getting clients, it’s not the controlled way of scaling up your business.

 So if SEO is just icing… what’s next?

 My plan in a nutshell?
 Actively go out and make connections on LinkedIn with companies I would like to work with.
 Build a connection with them and then pitch my service/ideas to the places I want to work.
 Be able to withstand the emotions of ten rejections to every single yes.
 Go get my 100 rejections as fast as possible.
 Do this continuously until I have 10 long-term clients.
 Then get their referrals.
 Also use the testimonials and clips and put them in my author/copywriter website to build even more business through my own content marketing.